-Sero-conversion is the process in which the body starts making antibodies to fight the HIV virus.
-This process begins about ten days after being infected.
+Sero-conversion is the process in which the body becomes infected with HIV.
+The body responds by making antibodies to fight the HIV virus.
+This process begins about seven to ten days after an exposure.

 With an early diagnosis, those newly infected with HIV have more treatment options and are better able to take care of their health.